MichaelCavell/rock-paper-scissors/README.md

 The goal of this project is to create an implementation of the grade-school classic "rock paper scissors"

-For the moment, this will be setup as a game to play from the browser console and will be revisited eventually to add a GUI.
+This was setup as a game to play from the browser console at first and revisited to add a GUI.